 - Education Abroad Scholarships for students in the undergraduate GMAP minor to participate in an instructor-led short-term program to post-conflict locations.
 Scholarships can be targeted to students with the greatest financial need or using other criteria.

 - Field Placement Scholarships for GMAP master's degree students, who will work alongside prevention practitioners in civil society, government or the private sector.
 Scholarship support can be targeted to certain types of students, field placements in specific countries or regions, or particular types of prevention agencies.

-- The National Mechanisms Project which produces an annual report on the status of national efforts to develop systematic and comprehensive approaches to prevention.
+- The National Mechanisms Project which produces periodic reports on the status of national efforts to develop systematic and comprehensive approaches to prevention.